Policy #: IT0002

 All individuals are responsible for following the Password Standards where required.
 This includes not using passwords that provide access to confidential information with other systems or applications that do not adhere to the Password Standards.

 The campus Vice Chancellor, Information Technology on behalf of the Office of the Chancellor and the Office of the Campus Provost and Executive Vice Chancellor (CP/EVC) is the campus authority for the UCSC Password Policy.
 This policy was initially reviewed and approved by the CP/EVC on 2/11/2007.
-Next review date is October 2013.
+Last update was 1/27/15.
+Next review date is January 2020.

 V. Getting Help